EthanTreg/Spectrum-Machine-Learning/README.md

 Synthetic spectra is generated using Xspec with the model that you want to fit.
 This can be done independently; however, the data needs to meet the requirements as mentioned in [Data Requirements](https://github.com/EthanTreg/Spectrum-Machine-Learning/blob/master/README.md#311-data-requirements).
 Alternatively, the script `synthesize_spectra.py` can be used to generate the spectra for you.

-**WARNING**: due to string character limits in fits files, if any paths are too long, they will get truncated, preventing files from being opened correctly.
-**WARNING**: Script can freeze mid-way through generating spectra, currently the cause is unknown.
-If this happens, delete all files that were created from that batch, and resume progress.
-To make finding the files to delete easier, set the `synthetic-number` to a power of 10 as the data to delete won't begin with a 0.

-1. Configure settings in `synthesize_spectra.py config file`:
+1. Configure settings in `synthesize-spectra`:
    * `synthesize` options:
      * `synthetic-number`: _recommended 100,000_, the more, the better, but the slower the training
-     * `spectra-per-batch`: _recommended 100_, script can freeze,
-       resulting in loss of progress for the current batch
    * `data` options:
      * `spectra-directory`: _real spectra fits files path_
      * `names-path`: _spectra names file path_, not required,
        leave empty if this doesn't exist
    * `model`:
+     * `parameters-number`: _number of free parameters_
      * `model-name`: _Xspec name of the model_
      * `custom-model-name`: _Xspec name of custom model to be imported_
-     * `model-directory`: _Custom model directory path_
+     * `model-directory`: _custom model directory path_
+     * `log-parameters`: _list of indices of logged parameters_,
+       index **starts from 0**
+     * `parameter-limits`: _list of dictionaries of free parameter limits_,
+       dictionary must contain the upper and lower limit to sample from
      * `fixed-parameters`: _dictionary of index and value for fixed parameters_, index **starts from 1**
-     * `parameter-limits`: _list of dictionaries of free parameter limits_,
-       dictionary must contain parameter index, upper and lower limit to sample from, and if it should be sampled from logarithmic space
    * `output`:
-     * `synthetic-directory`: _path to save synthetic spectra fits files_
-     * `synthetic-data`: _path to save synthetic spectra file_
+     * `synthetic-path`: _path to save synthetic spectra file_
-2. Run `synthesize_spectra.npy`, can be provided with optional configuration file path argument, default is `./config.yaml`
+2. Run `synthesize_spectra.npy`, can be provided with optional configuration file path argument, default is `../config.yaml`

-`synthesize_spectra.py` with generate synthetic spectra fits files and background files, as well as a `.npy` file containing the preprocessed spectral data for use in training.
+`synthesize_spectra.py` will generate a `.pickle` file containing the preprocessed spectral data, parameters and uncertainties for use in training.

 #### 3.2.2 Training the Autoencoder